FedML-AI/FedML/fedml_iot/README.md

-# FedML-IoT: Federated Learning on IoT Devices (Raspberry Pi 4)
+# FedML-IoT: Federated Learning on IoT Devices

 Our FedML architecture design can smoothly transplant the distributed computing code to the IoT platform.